-However, Khashoggi’s fiancée is not concerned about her life.
-“I am not afraid,” she keeps saying, “why should I be?”.
-“I was afraid in the first days after Jamal’s murder,” she concedes.
-She was primarily worried because of his fiancée’s information and belongings.
-“The following week, I brought everything to the Turkish Government.”
+Despite her unwavering and outspoken commitment to seeking justice, Khashoggi’s fiancée didn’t seem concerned about her life.
+“I am not afraid,” she kept repeating, “why should I be?”
+“I was afraid in the first days after Jamal’s murder,” she then conceded.
+At the time, she was primarily worried because of his personal belongings.
+“The following week, I brought everything to the Turkish government,” she recalled.

 Only a few hours before this interview, crown prince Salman’s statement on Khashoggi’s murder started hitting the news.
-“I get all the responsibility,” he said to PBS, “because it happened under my watch”.
-However, according to Cengiz, he was only assuming the responsibility on an “official” level, as the actual chief of the Government, while at the same time implying that he didn’t know “what was going on”.
-This version of the story dramatically contradicts the report issued by the UN Special Rapporteur Agnes Callamard, who put on paper “credible evidence” of prince Salman’s role in Khashoggi’s murder.
-However, when we ask Cengiz about her personal view, she doesn’t seem to have an answer, “I really don’t know,” she admits.
+“I get all the responsibility,” he said to PBS, “because it happened under my watch.”
+However, according to Cengiz, he was only assuming the responsibility on an “official” level, as the actual chief of the government, while at the same time implying that he didn’t know anything about the plot to murder the journalist.
+This version of the story dramatically contradicts the report issued by the U.N.
+Special Rapporteur Agnes Callamard, that put on paper “credible evidence” of prince Salman’s role in Khashoggi’s murder.
+However, when asked about her personal view, Cengiz didn’t appear to have a clear answer: “I really don’t know,” she said.

-Khashoggi’s fiancée has already heard about Giulio Regeni, the Italian researcher brutally killed in Egypt in 2016, but she didn’t know the details of the story.
-As she asks repeatedly why Mr. Regeni was murdered, Bonino, who is participating in this conversation, recaps Italy’s diplomatic fight to obtain truth and justice.
-“Jamal’s case is a very political case,” Cengiz then points out, conceivably realizing the similarities between those two incidents.
+Before our meeting, Khashoggi’s fiancée had already heard about Giulio Regeni–the Italian researcher brutally killed in Egypt in 2016–but she didn’t know the details of the story.
+As she asked repeatedly why Mr. Regeni was murdered, former Minister Bonino, who participated in this conversation, recounted Italy’s diplomatic fight to obtain truth and justice.
+“Jamal’s case is a very political case,” Cengiz then pointed out, arguably realizing the similarities between those two incidents.
 “You can easily imagine why they killed him.”

 In her view, Turkey is handling the situation quite well.
-She was able to meet with President Tayyp Recep Erdogan, who “has been seriously following this case.”
+She was able to meet with President Tayyip Recep Erdogan, who, she said, “has been seriously following this case.”
 Also, international media showed her profound solidarity.
 “I was very surprised by the fact that, even beyond the day of the official statement about the murder, Jamal’s killing has continued to hit the news.
-His murder shocked the entire world.”
-Hatice herself was contacted by several journalists who in the past had met with Jamal.
-She states, “He was so close to the heart of his colleagues.”
+His murder shocked the entire world,” Cengiz explained.
+Hatice herself was contacted by several journalists who had known Jamal.
+“He was so close to the heart of his colleagues,” she said.
 However, the media’s attention alone is not enough.
-“On the other hand,” she continues, “we got to realize that life is not all about the media’s power.
-We also need political power to resolve Jamal’s killing.”
+“On the other hand, we got to realize that life is not all about the media’s power.
+We also need political power to resolve Jamal’s killing,” she pointed out.